Permits and Inspections

 Certificates of Occupancy for One- and Two- Family Dwellings

 The report of the approved building final inspection serves as the Certificate of Occupancy for one- and two- family residential dwellings (single-family homes and duplex units).
 For one- and two- family dwellings, the City of Seguin does not issue a separate document following the approval of the final inspection.
 Please see the attached letter from the Director of Planning & Codes for more information.

 How Do I Apply?

 Permit applications and fee information are available here.
-Applications for building permits are made at the Building Inspection Department at City Hall.
+Applications for building permits are made at the Building Inspection Department located at 108 E. Mountain Street.

-- If you have any questions, Building Inspection staff will be glad to assist you.
+- If you have any questions, the Building Inspection staff will be glad to assist you.

 *Application for Electric, Water and Wastewater are to be completed by a licensed contractor and should accompany the building permit application.

 - Apply online or search for active permits through our Citizen Portal.

 The City of Seguin requires all contractors to be registered with Development Services Center prior to the issuance of any permit(s).
 Development Services Center will help you obtain or renew your city issued licenses or contractor registration.
 Registration requirements vary depending on the type of license or registration you are obtaining.
 For more information, you may email the Permits Department: firstname.lastname@example.org or call the main Permits line at 830-401-2435.

 Click here for information on requirements to register with the City of Seguin.